ericbulloch/kwmd/write_ups/try_hack_me/bounty_hacker.md

 68 bytes received in 0.00 secs (327.1244 kB/s)
 ```

 The output of task.txt tells me the user that wrote the file.
 I note this as a possible username for future tasks.
 The locks.txt file seems to be a password list.
-I don't have any other files on the ftp server so I'll move on.

-## What service can you brute force with the text file found?

-From here, I only have the ssh and http services on the machine to check.
-Since I got a username and a wordlist, I'll try to brute force ssh.

 I download the locks.txt file to my attack box and call it passwords.txt.
 The command I ran is the following: